yeshwanthmoota/yeshwanthmoota/README.md

 # 👋 Hi, I'm Yeshwanth Mootakoduru

-I'm a student at UNC Charlotte, pursuing a master's in Cybersecurity, with a passion for machine learning, cybersecurity, and game development.
+I'm a student at UNC Charlotte, pursuing a master's in Cybersecurity, with a passion for Cybersecurity, DevOps and Game Development.
 I enjoy solving real-world problems through technology and am always eager to learn and grow.

 ## 🔭 Current Focus
 - Developing skills in **Cybersecurity**, particularly **network security** and **cloud security (AWS)**.